iblech/git-util/README.md

 information.

 `git-re-edit` invokes the editor on all the currently-dirty files:

 1. Suppose you left your working directory dirty when you went home, and for some reason the editor has exited, and you want to open up the editor again to edit the same batch of files.
 That is the basic use case.
 You invoke "git re-edit" and it runs the editor on the dirty files.
 2. After `git reset HEAD^`, use `git re-edit` to invoke the editor on the files that were changed in the last commit.
-3. During an interactive rebase that results in a complicted merge, you would like to run the editor on the conflicted files to resolve the conflicts. `git re-edit` will do that.
+3. During an interactive rebase that results in a complicated merge, you would like to run the editor on the conflicted files to resolve the conflicts. `git re-edit` will do that.
 4. You or a coworker refactors some code.
 Later, you'd like to refactor the same code some more.
 Use `git re-edit `*commit* to edit the files that were changed in that commit.

 `git-todays-commits` is supposed to list the commits that I made today.